Updated: 4/25/2023 | April 25th, 2023

 Where to Sleep

-Couchsurfing is quite popular in Québec City, which has a very large Couchsurfing community with over 10,000 hosts.
+Couchsurfing is also quite popular in Québec City, which has a very large Couchsurfing community.
 Always look for hosts with good ratings and reviews, and bring a small thank you gift for your host (it could be a bottle of wine or craft beer) as you are being invited into their home, for free!
-(Matt says: Speaking of Couchsurfing, we are hosting a Q&A with Couchsurfing on September 28th, so mark your calendars!)

-If you want to experience the local vibe of the city, I suggest mixing things up a little: stay a few nights at a hostel to explore the historic areas, then Couchsurf or rent a room on Airbnb (if you’re new to Airbnb, use this link for $40 off your stay) in another neighbourhood to get a true feel for what everyday life is like in Québec City.
+If you want to experience the local vibe of the city, I suggest mixing things up a little: stay a few nights at a hostel to explore the historic areas, then Couchsurf or rent a room on Airbnb in another neighborhood to get a true feel for what everyday life is like in Québec City.

 Québec City is one of the more expensive cities in Canada but there ways to save money on your visit.
 Here are ten high impact ways to save money on your visit: